kun-shukla/ci-p1-mind-flora/README.md

 ### Device Testing and responsiveness

 - The website was viewed on a variety of devices such as Desktop, Laptop and mobile devices to ensure responsiveness across a range different screen sizes.
 The website performed as intended.
-Responsiveness was also checked extensively via Chrome developer tools across multiple device screen dimesions with no errors observed.
+Responsiveness was also checked extensively via Chrome developer tools across multiple device screen dimensions with no errors observed.

 ### Solved Bugs